neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 The [MultiApps](https://mooseframework.inl.gov/syntax/MultiApps/index.html)
 and [Transfers](https://mooseframework.inl.gov/syntax/Transfers/index.html)
 blocks describe the interaction between Cardinal and MOOSE.
-The MOOSE heat conduction application is run as the master application, with OpenMC run as the sub-application.
+The MOOSE heat conduction application is run as the main application, with OpenMC run as the sub-application.
 We specify that MOOSE will run first on each time step.